bozboz/jam/README.md

 The first thing you need to do when using the entity list field is set up the entity type and templates for the list.

 For example, if you wanted to create an entity list field for a set of calls to action then you'd add a type called something like "Call To Action" and give that a template.
 Once you've added the required fields to the template you must add an entity-list-foreign field to it.
 Then on the template that you want your new calls to action to display on you add an entity-list-field and select the call to action type in the field options.
 Now when you go to edit an entity with this template there will be a listing of call to action entities in the form.

+---

+# Parent Entity Fields

+When setting up this field type you have the option of selecting a type, a template and an entity.
+Selecting all 3 will make the field hidden in the create/edit form and all entities created will have the selected parent.
+Selecting only a type or template will give the user the option of selecting the parent entity from entities from the selected type/templates.